 Rated estate (2022 guide) Recommended (Wine producer recommended by Wine Enthusiast)

-Ripe and juicy, this wine is fresh and full of black fruit.
+Ripe and juicy, this wine is fresh and bursting with black fruit.
 The acidity and juicy fruitiness are balanced by a core of fine tannins that will allow the wine to age.
-Drink from 2024 onwards.
+Best enjoyed starting in 2024.

 James Suckling

-With its substantial structure and ripe black cherry fruit, this Morgon makes a bold statement.
-Some may find it too tannic for what they expect from a Beaujolais, but it simply needs a little more time in the bottle to integrate the tannins.
+With its substantial body and ripe black cherry fruit, this Morgon makes a bold statement.
+Some may find it too tannic for what they expect from a Beaujolais, but it simply needs a little more time in the bottle for the tannins to mellow.
 Good length.
-Drink now, but preferably from 2024 onwards.
+Ready to drink now, but best enjoyed starting in 2024.

 Customer rating